ratibus11/folders2graph/README.md

 ## :keyboard: Roadmap

+(Let's check if it's possible)

 -   Allow to enable/disable the extension independently of each graph.
+-   Create custom nodes to recognize folders nodes independently from the others.

 > Inspired on drPilman's [`obsidian-graph-nested-tags`](https://github.com/drPilman/obsidian-graph-nested-tags) obsidian
 > plugin.
 Check this out.